-ADVAXIS, INC. 2013 Annual Meeting of Stockholders June 5, 2013 10:00 AM This proxy is solicited by the Board of Directors and a Advax Meetin Prince Indersigned hereby appoints Thomas A. Moore and Mark J. Rosenblum, and either one of them, proxies of ttorneys-in-fact for the undersigned, with full powers of substitution, to act for and to vote all shares of xis, Inc. common stock owned by the undersigned, upon the matters set forth in the Notice of Annual ng and related Proxy Statement at the 2013 Annual Meeting of Stockholders of Advaxis, Inc., to be held at eton Marriott, 100 College Road East, Princeton, NJ 08540, on Wednesday, June 5, 2013 at 10:00 am, and djournment or postponement thereof. proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is e, this proxy will be voted in accordance with the Board of Directors' recommendations.
-Continued and to be signed on reverse side Continued and to be signed on reverse side
+ADVAXIS, INC. 2013 Annual Meeting of Stockholders June 5, 2013 10:00 AM This proxy is solicited by the Board of Directors

+The undersigned hereby appoints Thomas A. Moore and Mark J. Rosenblum, and either one of them, proxies of and attorneys-in-fact for the undersigned, with full powers of substitution, to act for and to vote all shares of Advaxis, Inc. common stock owned by the undersigned, upon the matters set forth in the Notice of Annual Meeting and related Proxy Statement at the 2013 Annual Meeting of Stockholders of Advaxis, Inc., to be held at Princeton Marriott, 100 College Road East, Princeton, NJ 08540, on Wednesday, June 5, 2013 at 10:00 am, and any adjournment or postponement thereof.

+This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.

+Continued and to be signed on reverse side